IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 * [MapScreen](https://github.com/IT2810/it2810-webutvikling-h18-prosjekt-3-31/blob/develop/README.md#mapscreen)

 #### CalendarsScreen
-Contains main methods for the Agenda with appointments Dependent on React Navigation for the stack navigator Implements AsyncStorage for storing appointments locally between sessions.
+Contains the Agenda with appointments
+Dependent on React Navigation for the stack navigator Implements AsyncStorage for storing appointments locally between sessions.